ClaudiuStefaniga/LearnChineseResources/README.md

 ### Practice

 In this section the user can practice the words from libraries.
-Firstly the user have to select the libraries for practice (at least on) and hit the "Play" button There are 2 ways to practice:(if it's posible the system will try to prepare 10 tasks for practice, 5 tasks of each type):
+Firstly the user have to select the libraries for practice (at least on) and hit the "Play" button.
+There are 2 ways to practice:(if it's posible the system will try to prepare 10 tasks for practice, 5 tasks of each type):
 #### Translating a sentence from Chinese to English or vice versa
 The use has a bunch of words to create the corect translation for the given sentence, the selection of a word is made through a "swipe up" tauch on that word, the withdrawing of a word is made through a "swipe down" touch in that word.
 The position of the selected words can be changed through "drag & drop".
 #### Translating a word from Chinese to English or vice versa
-For each word the user has 4 options, only one of them being the corect answer When the user hit the "Check" button can appear 2 situations:
+For each word the user has 4 options, only one of them being the corect answer.
+# When the user hit the "Check" button can appear 2 situations:
-The answer is corect
+# The answer is corect
-The answer is wrong, hence the user has 3 option:
+# The answer is wrong, hence the user has 3 option:
 - Retry:
 - Skip
 - Corect answer